Ronsdorf

 Ronsdorf is a district of the German city of Wuppertal.
-It has population of about 22,500.
+It has a population of about 22,500.
 Ronsdorf was first mentioned in 1494, and in 1745 it received its town charter.
-It was founded only a few years before by Elias Eller when he relocated the Zionites there from Elberfeld.
+It was founded a few years earlier by Elias Eller when he relocated the Zionites there from Elberfeld.
 Ronsdorf was made a part of Wuppertal in 1929.

-Ronsdorf consists, in addition to the town Ronsdorf, of the villages of Heidt, Erbschlö, Holthausen, Blombach, Linde, Marscheid, Großsporkert, Kleinsporkert and Kleinbeek.
+In addition to the town, Ronsdorf consists of the villages of Heidt, Erbschlö, Holthausen, Blombach, Linde, Marscheid, Großsporkert, Kleinsporkert and Kleinbeek.

-Ronsdorf was heavily destroyed during the allied bombings of World War II on the night of May 29, 1943, therefore only a few old buildings (like the typical black and white timber-framed "Bergisches Haus") remain today.
+As with other districts of Wuppertal, Ronsdorf was heavily damaged during the allied bombings of World War II on May 29, 1943.
+Only a few old buildings (like the typical black and white timber-framed "Bergisches Haus") remain.